stanzi1626/TVHolography/README.md

 Script made to analyse the affects of providing a potential difference across piezolectric material (seeing how it deforms) by using a TV Holographic technique.

 For those more interested in the process of the lab and subsequent measurements, the lab notebook made during the experiment and lab report made afterwards is also attached.

+Make sure to use the Mon-17-oct branch for any calculations since the master branch is an old commit.